 \subsection{Neutron moderator materials}

-Material selection for moderator geometry optimization represents a critical design consideration that directly influences system performance and operational viability.
+The material selection for the moderator geometry optimization represents a critical design consideration that directly influences system performance and operational viability.
 The moderator must efficiently thermalize fast neutrons while minimizing parasitic absorption to maximize neutron density within the free-neutron target located in the moderator's central region.
-Additionally, a cost-efficient approach is essential to ensure feasibility at demonstrator prototype scale.
+Moreover, adopting a cost‑efficient strategy is crucial to ensure the feasibility of the demonstrator‑scale prototype.

 Effective moderation requires materials exhibiting a low average number of collisions for neutron slowing down, high macroscopic scattering cross-sections ($\Sigma_s$), and correspondingly low macroscopic absorption cross-sections ($\Sigma_a$).
 These critical neutronic properties are quantitatively evaluated through two figures of merit: the \textit{Macroscopic Slowing Down Power} (MSDP = $\xi\Sigma_s$) and the \textit{Moderating Ratio} (MR = $\xi\Sigma_s/\Sigma_a$)\,\cite{Jevremovic2009}, where $\xi$ represents the average logarithmic energy loss per collision.
 The MSDP directly quantifies neutron moderation performance, with larger values indicating superior efficiency in energy degradation.
-The MR provides a comprehensive measure of moderator effectiveness, where high values signify excellent moderation with minimal parasitic absorption---crucial for maximizing thermal neutron flux.
-Nuclear properties of some of the potential moderator materials are given in Table\,\ref{tab:moderator_properties}.
+The MR provides a comprehensive measure of moderator effectiveness, where high values indicate excellent moderation with minimal parasitic absorption---crucial for maximizing thermal neutron flux.
+Nuclear properties of some of the potential moderator materials for the free-neutron target are given in Table\,\ref{tab:moderator_properties}.